Park Tae-joon: Awards

-According to authorities of POSCO, “The National Commission give an award to Park Taejoon for contributing to national development.”
+According to authorities of POSCO, "The National Commission give an award to Park Tae-joon for contributing to national development."

 The National commission also remade 6 out of his 7 medals (2 Chungmugong medals, 3 Hwarangmugong medals, Mugunghwa medal, Gumtap-industry medal) as a memorial to him.
 The National Commission placed 6 remade medals except for Gumtap-industry medal at the mortuary during his funeral.

 He was awarded the Bessemer Gold Medal by the Institute of Metals in 1987.

+He was awarded the National Order of Legion of Honor (Légion d'honneur) in 1990.

 Achievements

-Successful management of POSCO
+Management of POSCO

 According to Japan's Mitsubishi Research Institute, POSCO was able to succeed as a leader in promoting venture leadership and insight.
 Chairman Park Taejoon has demonstrated sufficient commitment to the creation of Harvard Business School and Seoul National University.
 The major factor in the success of POSCO is "outstanding leadership of President Park Taejoon".
 In addition, in a Stanford Business School study released a report that called the "outstanding leadership of President TJ Park" critical to the development of South Korea.
 He created apartment complexes for the employees of POSCO, while paying more attention to the composition of the highest level of housing complexes, including preschool for children was established.

-Contributions to education
+Contributions to education and science

 He established Pohang University of Science and Technology in 1986.
-In 1971 he established the POSCO Scholarship Foundation.
-Its goal was to expand the existing "Taejoon Park Foundation", launched in September 2005.
-It worked to promote cooperation in Asia, next-generation human resource development, and participation and sharing of practice Republic of Korea under the three strategies Asia uses to promote business.
-On June 16, 2008, the Board of Directors at POSCO Center selected Park Taejoon as president of the foundation.
-POSTECH (Pohang University of Science and Technology) has been awarded scholarships each year in recognition of its founder's contributions to the development of Park Taejoon Prize.
+In 1971, he established the Steel Scholarship Foundation with a fund of 60 million KRW.
+In 1996, the name changed to Pohang Iron & Steel Scholarship Foundation, then POSCO Scholarship Foundation in 2002, and finally POSCO TJ Park Foundation in 2005.
+The project helped support education expenses of POSCO employees, helped students get doctoral degrees overseas, fund schools ranging from elementary to high schools, and then established the POSCO TJ Park Prize in 2007.